Feyerabend/cc/ch05/addition/reference/COMPILERS.md

+![Modern Compilers](./../../assets/image/appel.png)

 #### Modern Compiler Implementation

-![Modern Compilers](./../../assets/image/appel.png)

-Andrew W. Appel’s *Modern Compiler Implementation* series is best understood as a single book expressed in three programming languages (ML, Java, and C), all sharing the same structure and compiler design.
+Andrew W. Appel's *Modern Compiler Implementation* series is best understood as a single book expressed in three programming languages (ML, Java, and C), all sharing the same structure and compiler design.
 Its main strength is that it guides the reader through the construction of a complete, realistic compiler